DUKE GEOLOGICAL LABORATORY

 Geology of the Queens Tunnel

 In June 2000 Merguerian spoke at the Annual Meeting of the Queens Mineralogical Society on the topic of "are there or are there not, flying saucers?"
 Oops, sorry Jimi.
 The topic was the Geology of the Queens Tunnel.
 In the audience at the time were Drs.
 Patrick and Pamela Brock whose interest and experience in granulite-grade rocks of New England led to new enlightenment and collaborative research with Dr. Merguerian on the Queens Tunnel Complex.
+As this lecture was given with 35mm slides, no .pdf of the lecture exists and slides, like his career, are fading fast.

 11 June 2000